Orders of chaoticity of unitaries: Method

 \subsection{PVM dynamical entropy}

 Consider some iterated discrete-time dynamics of a quantum system.
 The Hilbert space of the system is $\mathcal{H}$, which we assume to be finite dimensional, that is $\dim \mathcal{H} = d < \infty$.
-If the initial state of the system is described by the (Hermitian, positive semidefinite, unit-trace) density operator $\varrho^{(0)}$, it evolves, after $k$ steps, into
+The initial state of the system is described by the (Hermitian, positive semidefinite, unit-trace) density operator $\varrho^{(0)}$, and it evolves according to

-where $\mathcal{E}$ is a completely positive trace preserving map in general.
-The overall goal is to describe the ``amount of randomness'' in the generated sequence.
+where $\mathcal{E}$ is a completely positive trace preserving map.
+The overall goal is to describe the ``amount of randomness'' generated in such a process, or a related one eventually disturbed by measurements.

 As was said before, the characterization of the randomness in information-theoretic terms is ambiguous.
 One possible choice is the quantity introduced by S{\l}omczy{\'{n}}ski and {\.{Z}}yczkowski~\cite{Slomczyski1994, Slomczynski1995}, and it has been calculated for unitary dynamics of 2 and 3 dimensional systems by S{\l}omczy{\'{n}}ski and Szczepanek~\cite{Slomczynski2017}.
 This will be our starting point.

-Take a rank-1-projector-valued measurement with outcomes $1\ldots k$ on a $d$-dimensional quantum system which is characterized by the pure states $\ket{\phi_j}\in \mathcal{H},\ j=1,\ldots, k$ so that
+This approach assumes that a measurement is made after each step of the evolution.
+Take a rank-1 POVM measurement $M$ with outcomes $1\ldots k$ on a $d$-dimensional quantum system which is characterized by the pure states $\ket{\phi_j}\in \mathcal{H},\ j=1,\ldots, k$ so that

 For $k=d$ we get a projector-valued measurement (PVM).
 The probability of obtaining the $j$-th measurement result if the system is in the state $\varrho$ is